Thai language: Register

 Most Thais can speak and understand all of these contexts.
 Street and Elegant Thai are the basis of all conversations.
 Rhetorical, religious, and royal Thai are taught in schools as part of the national curriculum.

 As noted above, Thai has several registers, each having certain usages, such as colloquial, formal, literary, and poetic.
 Thus, the word 'eat' can be กิน (kin; common), แดก (daek; vulgar), ยัด (yat; vulgar), บริโภค (boriphok; formal), รับประทาน (rapprathan; formal), ฉัน (chan; religious), or เสวย (sawoei; royal), as illustrated below:

 Thailand also uses the distinctive Thai six-hour clock in addition to the 24-hour clock.

 Vocabulary

 Other than compound words and words of foreign origin, most words are monosyllabic.

 Chinese-language influence was strong until the 13th century when the use of Chinese characters was abandoned, and replaced by Sanskrit and Pali scripts.
 However, the vocabulary of Thai retains many words borrowed from Middle Chinese.

+Khmer was used as a prestige language in the early days of the Thai kingdoms which are believed to have been bilingual societies proficient in Thai and Khmer.
+There are over 2,500 Thai words derived from Khmer, surpassing the number of Tai cognates.
+These Khmer words span across all semantic fields.
+Thai scholar Uraisi Varasarin classified them into over 200 sub-categories.
+As a result, it is impossible for Thais, past and present, to engage in a conversation without incorporating Khmer loanwords in any given topic.
+The influence is particularly preponderant in regard to royal court terminology.

-Later most vocabulary was borrowed from Sanskrit and Pāli; Buddhist terminology is particularly indebted to these.
+Later, most vocabulary was borrowed from Sanskrit and Pāli; Buddhist terminology is particularly indebted to these.
 Indic words have a more formal register, and may be compared to Latin and French borrowings in English.
-Old Khmer has also contributed its share, especially in regard to royal court terminology.
 Since the beginning of the 20th century, however, the English language has had the greatest influence, especially for scientific, technical, international, and other modern terms.